Authing/docs/docs/en/reference/sdk-for-android/social/facebook.md

 By following the preceding steps, you can quickly and easily configure the Authing management console to automatically have the FaceBook login function.
 The login entry is displayed in the social login button list on the built-in login interface of the Guard.

-- #### Use the FaceBook sign In button
+- #### Use the Facebook sign In button
-    If you use the FaceBook login button we provide.
+    If you use the facebook login button we provide.

 ​		1.
-Add (or initialize) the following code to the layout file:
+Add the following code to the layout file:

 ```xml
  <cn.authing.guard.social.FaceBookLoginButton